watsonix/HRV-BLE-Cordova/README.md

 # HRV-BLE-Cordova

-Cross platform HRV calcuation with physiological and subjective data logging to serverBLE Heart Rate Demo
+Cross platform HRV calcuation with physiological and subjective data logging to server

 Connects to a peripherial providing the BLE [Heart Rate Service](http://goo.gl/wKH3X7).